 It is therefore sad to learn that, just 20 years after the happy days of 1887, Walt was admitted to Lancaster Poor House /Lunatic Asylum, where he died tragically two years later.The above photograph was taken upon his admission.

 Almost forty names are mentioned in the pages of the sketchbook; we expect these to attract the interest of family history buffs.
 We would be most interested to hear of any surviving cycling-related accounts or photographs of that time, not least of Walt himself.
 We do know he married and lived in a house on what is now the site of the John Moore’s Liverpool University.
 We also know that his marriage failed and another man took his place as head of the household and the family emigrated to South Africa.
 Unless one of those returned to the UK it may be surmised no direct descendant of Walt remains in the UK.

 Of his brother Arthur (Arth), who figures widely in the diary, we know he emigrated to Canada for a time and returned to resume life in Liverpool.
 From an entry in the CTC Gazette for September 1939 it’s clear he became a well known veteran cyclist. as indeed did Lawrence Fletcher, another member of the Duttons’ circle of friends.
 Fletcher was a pioneer founder member of CTC (see his obituary, June 1933 in the CTC Gazette and a fascinating illustrated article about him written by David Birchall and published in The Boneshaker).

 A site visitor who is a descendant of Good Old Billy Slade and his son, W J Slade, has most generously provided us with some fascinating family history.

-The long lost diary appears on TV .
+The long lost diary appears on BBC TV .